Easy Grilled Vegetables

-Pretty much anytime we heat up our charcoal grill, I round up whatever veggies we have in the house and pull out my little grill pan to put on a side of grilled veggies (in addition to whatever the main course may be!).
-Even if we don’t end up eating them with that night’s meal, they make fabulous leftovers and are so simple to make!
+Pretty much anytime we heat up our charcoal grill, I round up whatever veggies we have in the house and pull out my little grill pan to put on a side of grilled veggies.
+They are the perfect side, or even a good veggie main course, and also make fabulous leftovers!

-Literally, you can use just about any fresh vegetables you’d like (or thaw out your favorite frozen veggies).
+Literally, you can use just about any fresh vegetables you’d like for this method.
 Just be sure they are all cut to a similar size, tossed in a bit of oil, and then voila — delicious, slighty-charred, caramelized vegetables can be yours to enjoy with very little effort.
-I love to them top them with a simple dressing and/or some fresh herbs, but honestly, they are also fabulous with just some olive oil, salt and pepper.
+I love to them top them with a simple roasted garlic dressing and/or some fresh herbs, but honestly, they are also fabulous with just some olive oil, salt and pepper.
 Whatever works. :)

-I’ve included details from the batch I made this week below, but this is definitely much more of a “method” than a “recipe”.
+I’ve included details from the batch I made this week below, but this is definitely much more of a method than a recipe.
 So feel free to experiment and substitute ingredients you have on hand, and see what happens!
-I often like giving grilled veggies more of an Asian flair, but for this week, I went with a simple balsamic and roasted garlic vinaigrette.
-(The garlic is roasted alongside the veggies – delish!)
-Very easy, but oh-so-flavorful.
+You might also want to make a double batch of the balsamic and roasted garlic vinaigrette.
+The dressing is one of my favorites, and would go great on a salad the next day!

 - 1 pound tomatoes, cut into large dice (if using cherry or grape tomatoes, leave whole)